 The Indian Space Research Organization is the Government of India’s space office headquartered in Bangalore city.
-His vision is to “tackle space innovation for national advancement while seeking an examination into space science and planetary investigation.”
+His vision is to “address spatial innovation for domestic development while seeking a review of spatial science and planetary research”.

 Indian National Committee for Space Research was established by Jawaharlal Nehru, the first Prime Minister of the Indian Government under the DAE in 1962, with the urging of scientist Vikram Sarabhai recognizing the need in space research.